 One snack that we loved was the dried fruit (and nuts) from street vendors with rolling carts, found all over the city.
 In addition to roasted almonds, cashews, etc., some of the carts also have dried mango, papaya, or pineapple.
 The best part?
 When I reached out to take my little bag of goodies, I realized that the fruit had been warmed by the Athens sun.
 Never have I had such delicious dried fruit.
 YUM.
 (The kids ate it like candy, too.)

 9. Eat At A Local’s Favorite Place

 There are a ton of amazing restaurants in Athens, but our favorite was Ama Laxeiresto, a recommendation from a local.
 Not only did they have totally amazing food (and cats like any good, self-respecting Greek taverna)….but it was really easy on the wallet, too.
 They were also able to accommodate a huge group of us, which was pretty nice.
 We had jugs of cold rosé, octopus, big slices of feta, super-fresh tomatoes, and a ton of small plates that would disappear in a flash!
 Delicious.

 Sidenote: if you like really really fancy restaurants, my friend Lindsay and her husband loved Funky Gourmet.
-While a place like this could easily go the direction of too-gimmicky, this one just delivered really delicious food in the craziest ways.
+While a place like this could easily go in the direction of too-gimmicky, this one just delivered really delicious food in the craziest ways.
 A fun experience if you’re looking for something without the kids.
 They were both totally blown away.